Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 ![](/FlatKit_Manual_Images/stylized_surface_edge_size_flat_smooth.gif){:.image-fancy}
-Please note that the models you are working with can be either smooth-shaded or flat-shaded in a 3D editor.
+Please note that the models you are working with can be either smooth-shaded or flat-shaded in a 3D editor (e.g., here is the [reference](https://docs.blender.org/manual/en/4.2/modeling/meshes/editing/face/shading.html) in Blender).
 If you have a model with smooth-shaded normals, the cel shading will be smooth as well in Unity.
 If you have a model with flat shading, the cel shading will appear blocky.
 {: .notice--info}

 #### Extra Cel Layer